-Whilst it's possible for minor meniscus tears to naturally heal over time given enough rest and pain relief treatment, in more extreme cases, surgery may be required.
+Whilst it's possible for minor meniscus tears to naturally heal over time given enough rest and pain relief treatment, in more extreme cases surgery will be required.

 A cyst is a fluid filled sac that can form more or less anywhere in the body including the knee.
 There are primary cysts, which form without any underlying conditions, and there are secondary cysts which happen because of underlying conditions.

-Baker's cyst happens when the fluid leaks into the popliteal space at the back of the knee (it's other name is popliteal cyst), resulting in a visible bulge and swelling, which can become quite painful depending on the severity of the trauma.
+A Baker's cyst happens when the fluid leaks into the popliteal space at the back of the knee (it's other name is popliteal cyst), resulting in a visible bulge and swelling, which can become quite painful depending on the severity of the trauma.
 The most common symptoms of Baker's cysts are pain in the back of the knee or a lump in the back of the knee.

 Although most people think of gout as being a foot (and in particular, big toe) disease, it can and does affect other joints, including the knee.